Interface Advanced¶

 Text Input¶

-Text input is a relatively important area to pay attention to.
-We cannot input text into an "Agree" button because it is a button.
-Now, let's take an input box element as an example.
-The basic information of this element is as follows.
+Text input is something to pay attention to.
+We cannot input text into a button because it is a button.
+Now we will select an input box element to introduce; the basic information of this element is as follows.

 Attention